frgrz-pro/gradle-bintray-push/README.md

 - Added option to use username, password from environment variables (useful for CI)
 - Fixes the JavaDoc generation (https://github.com/chrisbanes/gradle-mvn-push/pull/51)
 - Added local maven support (https://github.com/chrisbanes/gradle-mvn-push/pull/41)
+- Added POM_ARTIFACT_URL optional property.
+This is makes to easier to have an artifact with one artifactId but the name on jcenter something else.

 To use those environment variables on CI just export them